Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/billing.md

 ### Creating a usage record
 When using a usage based billing plan you must create usage records to charge the merchant.
 The `createUsageRecord` method will create a usage record for a usage billing plan.

+The call to `createUsageRecord` will return an `UsageRecord` object, containing the details of the usage record just created successfully, and will throw a `BillingError` if any errors occur.

+See the [billing reference](../reference/billing/README.md) for details on how to call the `createUsageRecord` endpoint.

 | Parameter             | Type                         | Required? | Default Value | Notes                                                                                                                                                            |
 | ---------------------  | ---------------------------- | :-------: | :-----------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `session`              | `Session`                    |    Yes    |       -       | The session to be used for this request                                                                                                                                          |